JeppeMldrup/ffm/README.md

 **Toggle Dotfiles**
 To toggle dotfiles on and off simply press the period `.` key on your keyboard

+**Search**
+To start searching press the `/` key, then type your query.
+Once you have typed what you want to search hit enter to enter search mode, where you can scroll through the search entries with `n`

 **Exiting**
 To exit out of the program simply press `q`